EMH-Mark-I/Chicago95-Custom-XUbuntu-16.04-/INSTALL.md

 #### • Panel Setup:

 Create a new panel if necessary.
-Horizontal, 32px high ONLY, and 100% Length.
+Horizontal, 32px high ONLY (this is for the persistent START button), and 100% Length.
 In the “Appearance” tab set the background style to "None" so that it inherits the theme style.
 (Only horizontal taskbar.
 No vertical taskbar, sorry.)

 In the “Items” tab, add the following in this order: